9 Notable Jobs You Can Get with a Business Degree

 You would do well in this role if you know how to keep people motivated and you’re adaptable.
 A big part of sales is always going to involve rejection, brainstorming and changing strategies.
 This is a great career for you if you are a strategic thinker who enjoys finding new ways to improve.

 What they do: Maybe you are the type of person that would prefer to be out there on the frontlines, directly interacting with potential clients.
 Sales reps are responsible for going out and meeting new potential customers and explaining how their product or service can meet their needs.

 You would do well in this role if you’re a natural at building connections with people.
 So much of what makes a sales representative succeed is their ability to persuade others through direct communication.
 The most successful sales representatives are personable enough to identify what a potential client values.

 Business degrees can really offer you a broad field of choices.
 With so many options, you’re sure to find a position within that’s a great fit for you, whether you thrive on versatility or consistency, creativity or hard facts.
 If one or more of these managing jobs piqued your interest, but you aren’t quite sure what step of education may be best, take a peek at our article “The Beginner’s Guide to Different Types of Business Degrees” to learn more about the specialized options available.

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed April 2022]https://www.bls.gov/ooh/business-and-financial/home.htm.
-Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed April 2022] https://www.bls.gov/ooh/business-and-financial/home.htm.
 Employment conditions in your area may vary.

 2Burning-Glass.com (analysis of 1,843,347 job postings seeking candidates with business / business management degrees, Feb.
 1, 2021 – Jan.
 31, 2022)